devetek/flask-graphql-boilerplate/README.md

 The Butterfly is an item purchasable at the Main Shop, under Weapons.
 However, it can only be completed with items from the Secret Shop.

-## In Our World

-Butterfly is python framework for [Devetek](http://devetek.com).
-Boilerplate including REST API, Graphql, gRPC.

 ## requirements

 - Docker >= 19.03.5